kaanpekel/movie-option-reducer/README.md

-# Movie Option Reducer
+# Eliminate Infinite Scroll and Choice Overload on Streaming Services
-It helps user to eliminate the infinite scroll mechanisms of streaming services and thus users choice overload problem by reducing the number of options.
+This little project helps users to overcome the infinite scroll mechanism of streaming services, thereby reducing choice overload by limiting the number of options available.

-Layer 1:
+Layer 1: Watchlist and Streaming Service Integration
+- Takes the user's IMDb watchlist.
-Takes users IMDb watchlist and finds available streaming services using JustWatch API.
-It also filters them by the subscriptions user has.
+- Finds available streaming services in user's country using the JustWatch API.
+- Filters results based on the user's subscriptions.

-Layer 2:
+Layer 2: Custom GPT Movie Recommendations
+- The output is saved to an output.csv file.
-The output.csv can be given to a custom GPT for movie recommendation by duration, genre and streaming service.
+- This file can be fed into a custom GPT model for movie recommendations. (or instead a random function can be used to choose one)
+- Recommendations are based on duration, genre, and streaming service availability.